 In females in the UK it is the 20th most common cancer (1% of all new female cancer cases).
 In males in the UK, liver cancer is the 15th most common cancer (2% of all new male cancer cases).

-64% of liver cancer cases in the UK are in males, and 36% are in females.
+34% of liver cancer cases in the UK are in females, and 66% are in males.

 For liver cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.

-- Data were provided by the Office for National Statistics on request, July 2017.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+- Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 About this data